 And when you don't know what you don't know, you can't ask the right questions.
 And when you cannot ask the right questions, you certainly can't get the right answers.
 And so what we're going to talk about today is some things that you probably don't know, some things that you may hear, and some things that you may hear from people who have good intentions, but actually don't even know what's going on.
 And when you find, when you're out there, when you're dealing with caregivers, when you're dealing with financial planners, when you're dealing with bankers, when you're dealing with the nursing home or dealing with the assisted living facility, your doctors, you name it, is many people will very much have great intentions, but they can also give terrible advice.

 And the terrible advice will arrear, just come about in different ways which you may see.
 But ultimately, we think about navigating this portion of it some things that maybe dispel a few myths or rumors.
 And just as ultimately is a way of helping you learn things that you don't know.
 That's my goal here today navigating the caregiver’s legal nightmare.
 And the topics we're going to discuss is our common scenario.
-There's a common scenario of what we see on a daily basis as an elder law attorney and as a life care planning law firm, the things that we see, because we know what many of you are going through.
+There's a common scenario of what we see on a daily basis as an elder law attorney and as a elder care navigation law firm, the things that we see, because we know what many of you are going through.
 And it's also going to be a ... discuss how we see and how we view the lens of being a caregiver, as in the things that you've probably gone through or you may be going through one day.
 We're going to talk about durable powers of attorney.
 We're going to talk about advance directives.
 And later on, there's going to be another speaker who's also going to talk about advance directives.

 Then also, there's going to be paying for long-term care.
 So all the different dove tails of the different things that you may or may not be going through that you could go through some day.
 But ultimately, it's a matter of the things that you could be going through by dealing with powers of attorney, healthcare surrogates, living wills.
 And it obviously is really how do you pay for long-term care because paying for long-term care can be very expensive, if you haven't figured that out already.
 So we'll talk about that and just take our time.
 So [inaudible 00:04:46] common scenario.
 Our common scenario is a frantic phone call, typically from a daughter.
 And the daughter basically says this, is that, "My mom, she's 85 years old.
 She has just fallen.
 And she has just broken a hip."
 And the daughter is in a very difficult situation.
 She's never done this before.